Dr Alexandra Gilbert

 - Radiotherapy clinical trials

-- Measurement of patient-reported outcomes (PROs) and quality of life of radiotherapy patients in routine clinical practice
+- Measurement of patient-reported outcomes (PROs) and quality of life of radiotherapy patients in clinical trials and routine practice

 - Using patient-reported outcomes to predict radiotherapy toxicity